Transforming neighbourhood services

 - involving local people in running some services

-- self-service facilities.
+- introducing more self-service and payment facilities.